 Office hours for this online class will be entirely virtual using Blackboard.
-I will also be available via email and Remind.
+I will also be available via email and Remind, as well as by-appointment Zoom meetings which can be scheduled using the Calendly link on our Blackboard page.